wal-z1/wal-z1/README.md

 ---

 ### About Me:
-Currently I'm a CS student at (ESI).
+Currently a CS student at (ESI).

-I enjoy focusing on the practical application of technology to build clean, functional, and well-designed solutions.

-Motivated by the desire to produce "well crafted" and efficient products, I enjoy combining my love of design and media with technical problem solving.
+Curious and hands-on.
+Focus on practical tech.
+Clean and functional results.

 ---